ON THIS PAGE

 Using DNS is an easy and scalable way to resolve IP addresses from hostnames.
 However, you might not have a DNS entry for the device.
 You might not want the computer to contact the DNS server to resolve a particular IP address.
 Perhaps you use this particular IP address frequently.
 Maybe you use it only for testing or development purposes and do not want to give it a DNS entry.

-To configure a device's unique identity, you might need to include some or all of the following details: The hostname of the device, its IP address, the domain name, and IP addresses for two or three domain name servers.
+To configure a device's unique identity, you might need to include some or all of the following details: The hostname of the device, its IP address, the domain name, and IP addresses for one or more name servers.

 Requirements